mobilemind/OpenInlets/README.md

 __IsItAws__: Check the current page hostname to determine if runs on AWS.

-__OpenIn1Password__: Open the current web page with the Webview in 1Password 4.1.x.
+__OpenIn1Password__: Open the current web page with the Webview in 1Password 4.1+.
 Handy for login/form completion, or to quickly add a new entry with login credentials.

 __OpenInBlogsy__: Open the current web page using the Webview in Blogsy on iOS.
 Easily reblog or quote a page.

 __OpenInFirefox__: Open the current web page in the Firefox app for iOS.

 __OpenInGoodReader__: When viewing a PDF in Mobile Safari, open/download the same PDF in GoodReader 4.

 __OpenInGoogleChrome__: Open the current web page in the Google Chrome app for iOS.

 __OpenInGoogleMaps__: Open the current web page in the Google Maps application on iOS.
 Handy when an app opens a Google Maps page in Mobile Safari, but you'd prefer the Google Maps _app_.
 If the current URL does NOT contain an address or location, it will search in the Google Maps app using the page title.

 __OpenIniOctocat__: When viewing a Github repository in Mobile Safari, open the same repository in the iOctocat iOS app.

+__OpenInWorkingCopy__: When viewing a BitBucket _or_ Github repository in Mobile Safari, show the same repo in the Working Copy iOS app (cloning the repo locally if necessary).

 __SearchIn1Password__: Open 1Password and search for entries containing the domain of the current web page. _NOTE:_ This also works with Safari and Firefox on Mac OS X Mavericks (and macOS Sierra).

 ## Install